huihut/Facemoji/README.md

 # Facemoji

-A Unity project that detects facial expressions, converts them into emoticon or cartoon images, and generates gif images or small videos.
+A Unity project that detects facial expressions, converts them into emoji or cartoon images, and generates gif images or small videos.

 ## Assets Library